IreneZihuiLi/CGPrompt/readme.md

+## Graphusion:
-## Leveraging Large Language Models for Concept Graph Recovery and Question Answering in NLP Education
+Leveraging Large Language Models for Scientific Knowledge Graph Fusion and Construction in NLP Education

 This is the GitHub repo for the paper submission.

 `src`: Zero-shot and Ablation study code.
 Run with >> `python xxxx.py`.
 We include LLaMa, GPT code.